Practical Allowlisting and Execution Control

 Allowlisting (formerly known as application whitelisting) is considered a foundational cybersecurity strategy due to its effectiveness in the prevention of sophisticated malware and file-based attacks such as ransomware.
 As a result, implementing allow listing is highly recommended in a number of cybersecurity compliance frameworks including NIST, ASD Essential Eight and CMMC.

-Developed by cybersecurity practitioners, Airlock addresses the technical and organisational challenges typically associated with allowlisting.
-Airlock delivers purpose-built workflows that enable rapid and scalable deployment while significantly reducing staffing resources required for day-to-day management.
+Developed by cybersecurity practitioners, Airlock Digital addresses the technical and organizational challenges typically associated with allowlisting.
+Airlock Digital application control delivers purpose-built workflows that enable rapid and scalable deployment while significantly reducing staffing resources required for day-to-day management.

 Allowlisting framework